Al-Mutawakkil: Family

 whom she angered, whereupon Bugha asked for her and freed her.
 She then went to Baghdad, where she lived in anonymity and eventually died due to sorrow.
 Another concubine was Mulah.
 She was a poet and was related to the poet Shāriyah.
 She was known by her epithet al-Attarah because she made a great use of perfume (attar).
 Another concubine was Najla.
 She was known for her beauty and singing.
 After al-Mutawakkil's death, caliph al-Musta'in married her to Utamish.
-Another concubine was Rayya al-Madaniyya.
-She was a poet.
+Another concubine, Rayya al-Madaniyya, was a poet.
 She and another concubine, Zamya al-Hamadaniyya, who was also a poet, were brought from al-Yamama and sold to al-Mutawakkil.
 Upon seeing them, he requested they recite a poem mentioning him and his conquests.
 Both Rayya and Zamya complied, and Rayya's performance pleased him, leading him to keep her.
 When Zamya asked why he didn't choose her, he mentioned her freckles, which he saw as a flaw, but her cleverly crafted poetry changed his perception, leading him to ultimately choose her too.
 Another concubine was Nashib.
 She was famous for her exceptional singing skills and imaginative talent.
 Some other concubines were Bunan, a poet, and Zajir.

 Al-Mutawakkil had three more sons, Abu'l-Hassan, who died in 885, Abu Isa Abdullah, who was a musician and a composer, and who was killed in 892, and Ishaq.